ElsevierSoftwareX/SOFTX_2020_75/docsfiles/configuration/config_model.rst

 Iteration
 --------------------------------------------------------------------------------------
-``iteration_main_file.csv``: This file is central to define scenario runs.
+``iteration_table.csv``: This file is central to define scenario runs.
 If only a single run is wished, this file can be left untouched.

 The only required column is *run* as well as the respective number of each run (1, 2, 3, ...).
 To change data, countries, values, etc. between runs, the column headers of that file have to be changed accordingly which will be explained briefly in the following.

 Countries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To vary the set of nodes between the different scenario runs, add the column ``country_set`` to ``iteration_main_file.csv``.
+To vary the set of nodes between the different scenario runs, add the column ``country_set`` to ``iteration_table.csv``.
 The row values of that column define the nodes to be considered for the respective run.
 No value means that all available nodes are included.

 .. csv-table:: Example nodes
    :header: "run","country_set"